-This brand doesn’t amaze me like other options on this list (True Botanicals, Innersense, and BeautyCounter).
+This brand doesn’t amaze me like other options on this list (mainly, True Botanicals and BeautyCounter).
 I have traveled with this shampoo and conditioner because this brand makes travel-size bottles.
 It cleans my hair, but it doesn’t do anything that seriously impresses me (allows me to go multiple days without washing my hair, volume, etc.) for the price.
+My main issue is my hair doesn’t feel hydrated after using this brand.
+I also have very thick hair, so maybe I just don’t have the right type of hair for this brand.
 This brand has a cult-like following in the green beauty world.
 Rahua also makes styling products.
 Price: $34 for 9.3 fluid ounces.

 Multiple shampoos and conditioners based on your hair need: volume, hydration, color treated.
 Various styling products, too.

-Only available for purchase via the company’s website and Amazon.
+Only available for purchase via the company’s website, The Detox Market, or Amazon.